How can I make a frozen custard store’s site more responsive?

 I fixed the “What is Frozen Custard?” page to be more engaging, by splitting the text with the images; this was something that was mentioned in the user feedback.
 Other than that, I fixed the placement and sizing of the text.

-I simply changed the spacing of the text/headers, as well as making the submission button more accessible.
+I wanted to test to see if the contact section had the right spacing, but there was enough feedback to cause me to make some basic changes: I simply fixed the spacing of the text/headers, as well as making the submission button more accessible.

-Three changes were made: 1) be more vibrant by fixing the image/colors and adding a CTA button, 2) adding a frame around the address (for both versions of the site), and 3) removing the page title at the top.
+Going into this round of testing, I wasn’t quite sure how I wanted to incorporate the Flavor of the Day on the homepage; testing helped me conclusively settle on it.
+Three changes were made: 1) fixing the image/colors and adding a CTA button to be more vibrant, 2) adding a frame around the address (for both versions of the site), and 3) removing the page title at the top.

 Conclusion